 In Jabil's Future of Retail Technology survey of more than 300 retail decision-makers, 90% of participants responded that they expect to spend more on automation technology over the next two years, and rightly so.
 Download the full survey report.

 Physical store automation technology can minimize inventory errors and save time.
 Autonomous robots, for instance, are the data-stewards.
-Detecting spills, emptying shelf pockets and checking expiration dates are just a few of the tedious tasks they execute.
+Detecting spills, emptying shelf pockets, checking expiration dates and UV-dinsinfecting are just a few of the tedious tasks they execute.

 In as little as two hours, autonomous robots can conduct a store-wide shelf scan that would take employees an entire day to complete.
 The time saved with automated retail systems can be used to enhance the customer experience.

 In addition to robots, Radio Frequency Identification (RFID) and other Internet of Things (IoT) solutions, such as networked cameras and specialty sensors, can take in-store efficiency up another notch.
 According to Auburn University's RFID Lab, when retailers make in-store stock available with RFID tags, inventory accuracy rises above 99%, whereas traditional store inventory is typically below 65% for various reasons, including product shrink.

 Decreasing Shrinkage Caused by Theft - Technology to the Rescue